erkaii/raspberrypi-setup/etm-trace-rp2350/README.md

 Follow the [pico 2w debugging setup](/pico-2w-debug).

 ## Step 2.
 Install OpenOCD on Ubuntu
-As of July 2025, the official openocd version 0.12.0 does not support rp2350 configuration automatically.
+Up to July 2025, the official openocd version 0.12.0 does not support rp2350 configuration automatically.
 Since Pico 2 W features rp2350, download the latest openocd from github and install it.